 So, take yours along unless you don’t mind spending more bucks on a medication you already have.

-Also, consider going with your medication list—the doctor(s) taking care of you will want to know every medication you’ve been dealing with in recent times.
+Also, consider going with your medication list—the doctor(s) taking care of you will want to know every medication you’ve been dealing with recently.

 Pajamas or Hospital Gown